Honchkrow/Space/README.md

 learning_rate = 0.0001   # learning rate in training
 ```

 Now, read the results from 10 SOTA methods.
+To quickly reproduce the results, we directly read the outcomes from 10 SOTA methods.
+The code for these methods can be found in the "**/Demo/Reference_Methods/breast**" folder.

 ```python
 mul_reults = pd.read_csv(